Oracle Database 12c: In-Memory

 Oracle Database 12c and Big Data:

-Oracle Big Data Appliance are clusters designed to run Hadoop and NoSQL databases.
-Unlike other Oracle software and hardware systems, these systems are developed in collaboration with Cloudera, one of the leading suppliers of the Hadoop distribution.
-Contrary to popular misconception, such systems are needed not only by companies from the Internet business, because today any companies that have to engage in in-depth analysis of customer behavior, plan high-precision advertising, combine and analyze data from many sources, including number of unstructured, fight against fraud, etc.
+Oracle Big Data Appliances are clusters designed to run Hadoop and NoSQL databases.
+Unlike other Oracle software and hardware systems, these systems are developed in collaboration with Cloudera, one of the leading suppliers of Hadoop distribution.
+Contrary to popular misconception, such systems are needed not only by companies from the Internet business, because today any companies that have to engage in an in-depth analysis of customer behaviour, plan high-precision advertising, combine and analyze data from many sources, including the number of unstructured, fight against fraud, etc.

 Improvements in Oracle Multitenant Features:

-New features of Multitenant-databases of version 18.104.22.168 relate primarily to cloning PDB (pluggable db, pluggable) databases.
+New features of Multitenant databases of version 220.127.116.11 relate primarily to cloning PDB (pluggable db, pluggable) databases.
 Some of the table spaces can now be excluded from cloning.
 It is possible to clone only metadata, which is sometimes required for development.
 Remote cloning allows you to clone a PDB database between two container databases via a database link.
 Finally, there is thin cloning based on the Direct NFS technology built into the database and is independent of the file system.

 Other enhancements include a new SQL expression that allows aggregated queries to be made over tables that are located in multiple pluggable databases.
 The new phrase “standbys” allows you to explicitly set or cancel the creation of a standby database when creating a pluggable database.